AdobeDocs/commerce-events/src/pages/events/commands.md

 <InlineAlert variant="info" slots="text"/>

-You also subscribe to a plugin event if it was registered in the `app/etc/config.php` file and subsequently unsubscribed with the [`events:unsubscribe` command](#unsubscribe-from-a-commerce-event).
+You can also subscribe to a plugin event if it was registered in the `app/etc/config.php` file and subsequently unsubscribed with the [`events:unsubscribe` command](#unsubscribe-from-a-commerce-event).
 [Register events](./module-development.md#register-events) describes the format of these files.)

 ### Usage